bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Feature Overrides

-Feature overrides allow you to override feature flags and their configurations locally.
+Feature overrides allow you to override flags and their configurations locally.
 This is particularly useful for development and testing.
 You can specify overrides in three ways:

 1. Through environment variables: